right-track/right-track-server/static/errors.md

 | Error Code | Error Type | Description |
 |------------|------------|-------------|
- 403  | API Access Denied | The API Key does not have access to the requested endpoint's API access scope 4031 | Debug Access Denied | The API Server is set to deny all requests using a debug API key and debug endpoints 4039 | Authorization Header Format Error | The endpoint requires an API Key sent in the `Authorization` Header in the format `Token: {API Key}`
+ 403  | API Access Denied | The API Key does not have access to the requested endpoint's API access scope 4039 | Authorization Header Format Error | The endpoint requires an API Key sent in the `Authorization` Header in the format `Token: {API Key}`